 The 2018 heatwave scorched land and emptied reservoirs in the UK.
 It led to hosepipe bans, dying crops and farmers struggling to feed livestock.
 But it doesn't compare to drought in places like southern India where it's got so bad that some farmers have taken their own lives.

 What is a heatwave?

-Heatwaves harm crops and wildlife, and are really deadly to humans.
-And they make air quality worse.
+Heatwaves harm crops and wildlife and are deadly to humans.
 Air stagnates so pollution sticks around in the environment instead of being replaced with fresh air.

 Extreme heat and high levels of air pollution are dangerous.
 People with heart conditions, asthma and severe allergies are most at risk.